Apple Watch Ultra 2

 The Apple Watch Ultra 2 is Apple's top-of-the-line Apple Watch, priced at $799.
 It is designed for outdoor enthusiasts who need more durability and a wider range of features than those who wear the standard Apple Watch.

-The Apple Watch Ultra was just refreshed in September 2023, so now is the time to buy.
-The new model includes a much faster S9 chip and a new Double Tap feature that lets you control the Apple Watch with one hand using a tap of the fingers.
-Compared to the Series 9, it has improved water resistance and can be used for diving, and it has a more rugged enclosure, a bigger screen size, and longer battery life.
+Compared to the first Ultra model, the Apple Watch Ultra 2 includes a faster S9 chip and a Double Tap feature that lets you control the Apple Watch with one hand using a tap of the fingers.
+Compared to the Series 10 introduced in September 2024, it has better water resistance and can be used for diving, plus it has a more rugged enclosure with a thicker design and longer battery life.

-As of January, Apple Watch Ultra 2 and Apple Watch Series 9 models sold in the United States do not have a functional blood oxygen sensor, which is worth keeping in mind when deciding whether to make a purchase.
+As of January 2024, Apple Watch Ultra 2 and Apple Watch Series 10 models (and older Series 9 models) sold in the United States do not have a functional blood oxygen sensor at this time, which is worth keeping in mind when deciding whether to make a purchase.

 The Apple Watch Ultra 2